guyltech/Next-Automation/README.md

 # Next.co.uk Automation Project
 ⚠️ This project is a work in progress.
 More tests and improvements coming soon.

+In this project, I'm building a full test automation infrastructure using the Page Object Model, including running reports.
-This project contains end-to-end UI automation tests for [Next.co.uk](https://www.next.co.uk/), built using:
+It contains end-to-end UI automation tests for [Next.co.uk](https://www.next.co.uk/), built using:

 - ✅ Python
 - ✅ Playwright